A Dental Hygienist’s Heart: The Depth of Patient-Hygienist Relationships

 My patients have also done for me what I have for them.
 When I struggled through infertility for six years, they were there to help pick up my spirits.
 They lifted my mood and prayed with and for me.
 They excused me when I had to leave the room to cool an unexpected hot flash from the fertility treatments.

 When my husband and I adopted our twins, my patients were some of my biggest cheerleaders.
 They have watched my children grow and never fail to ask about them at every appointment.
 When my dog passed away, my patients cried with me and sent me tokens of sympathy.
-When I was plagued with groundhogs in my yard, they laughed at my comical stories.
+They laughed at my comical stories when I was plagued with groundhogs in my yard.

 The Loss of a Patient